Mature Masculine

 He balances all four archetypes: Time for the King's work (planning, deciding, ordering), the Warrior's training (discipline, challenge), the Magician's learning (study, reflection), and the Lover's play (connection, pleasure, rest).

-He reviews and adjusts: The King regularly reviews how he's spending his time.
+He reviews and adjusts: The King reviews how he spends his time.
 Is it aligned with his priorities?
 What needs to change?
-He adjusts course as needed.
+He adjusts course.